-Joyce remained best friends with Stu, despite their love of rival football teams, and was at her side in her home when in 2012, her best friend passed away from bladder cancer.
+Winkler and Stu were college roommates and remained best friends, despite their love of rival football teams.
+Winkler was with Stu at her side in her home when in 2012, her best friend passed away from bladder cancer.
 “I remember even at the end, she had me laughing.
 She said, ‘when I get up there, God is gonna have to tell me why I got an old white man’s disease.’”

-Joyce has two grown daughters and nine grandchildren.
+Winkler has two grown daughters and nine grandchildren.
 Rozalynn, born in 1977, lives in Greensboro, North Carolina, and is the executive director of a community theater.
-Jennifer, born in 1981, has a master’s degree in social work and a master’s in public health administration and works as a case manager for a public hospital system in Columbia, South Carolina.
+Jennifer, born in 1981, has a master’s degree in social work and a master’s in public health administration and is the director of a health insurance Medicaid program in Columbia, South Carolina.

-“The key that I want students to take away is the importance of education,” Joyce said.
+“The key that I want students to take away is the importance of education,” Winkler said.